Apply to Ida Crown Jewish Academy

 Families that are NEW to ICJA must register to create a new account.
 PLEASE NOTE, when filling out this initial form, use parent/guardian name and information here.

 Families with students currently attending ICJA can register a new student on their current account here.

 to Ida Crown Jewish Academy

-The application fee is $100.
+The application fee is $100 before December 31, 2022.
+After that date, the application fee is $125.
 Please submit your application fee along with your application.

 After the completed application, recommendation, release of information forms, school records, and any psychoeducational testing results have been received, and after placement tests have been taken, the Academy will call families to schedule an intake interview for the applicant and one or both parents.